Analise Ortiz

-Analise Ortiz is an American politician, activist, and former journalist who is a member of the Arizona House of Representatives for the 24th district.
-Elected in November 2022, she assumed office on January 9, 2023.
+Analise Ortiz is an American politician, activist, and former journalist who is a member of the Arizona Senate representing the 24th district.
+Prior to that she was a member of the Arizona House of Representatives.

 Early life and education

-Ortiz was born and raised in Arizona.
-She earned a Bachelor of Arts degree in broadcast journalism from Arizona State University in 2014.
+Ortiz was born and raised in Scottsdale, Arizona.
+She attended Saguaro High School graduating in 2011.
+She then earned a Bachelor of Arts degree in broadcast journalism from Arizona State University in 2014.

 Career

 Ortiz began her career as a breaking news reporter for The Arizona Republic.
 From 2015 to 2017, she worked as a multimedia journalist for KGBT-TV in Harlingen, Texas.
 She then worked for KTNV-TV in Las Vegas.
 From 2018 to 2021, Ortiz worked for the ACLU of Arizona as a communications and campaign strategist.
 Since 2021, she has worked as a communication strategist at Rural Arizona Engagement.
 Ortiz was elected to the Arizona House of Representatives in November 2022.
+She then ran for and won a seat in the Arizona Senate.